Alfie51m/CommandGUI/README.md

 ## **Usage**
 1. **Opening the GUI**:
    - Use the `/commandgui` command to open the GUI.
-   - Alternatively, use the Knowledge Book provided with `/cgbook`.
+   - Alternatively, use the Knowledge Book provided with `/commandgui book`.

 2. **Adding Items**:
    - Edit the `config.yml` file to add or modify items in the GUI.
-   - Reload the configuration with `/cgreload`.
+   - Reload the configuration with `/commandgui reload`.

 ---